 Rykarda Parasol is a composer, lyricist, vocalist, musician, and performer.
 Originally from San Francisco, she now splits her time between there and Paris, France.
 Like any ancient explorer, she has stories and musings to convey.
 With a precarious, gender-bending vocal she weaves tales of identity, experience, loss, and adventure with elegance and discernment that moves beyond the modern rock genre.

-Ms Parasol’s fourth full-length album, "The Color of Destruction" (more about the album here >), is out now.
-The thematic struggle between sinking and fiery blaze began features guest vocalists including a duet with LA artist Dante White-Aliano (Starlite Desperation, Dante vs Zombies) and featured backing vocals with Bart Davenport, as well as a Jacques Dutronc cover song.
-European tour this November, 2016, will soon be announced.
+Ms Parasol’s fourth full-length album, "The Color of Destruction" (more about the album here >), is a thematic struggle between sinking and fiery blaze began features guest vocalists including a duet with LA artist Dante White-Aliano (Starlite Desperation, Dante vs Zombies) and featured backing vocals with Bart Davenport, as well as a Jacques Dutronc cover song.

 For a decade, Parasol has been the captain of her own musical path, writing and producing three strong full-length albums; from lyrics to voice and instrumentation to creating her unique album art.
 Autonomy has come to define much of her work, which is an alchemy of; literature, culture, psychology, existentialism and human interaction.
 Parasol’s influence extends well beyond music itself.
 Educated in the visual arts and creative writing, Ms Parasol is a story-teller at heart.
 Her lyrics, delivery and shadowy tone have garnered favorable comparisons to Lou Reed, Johnny Cash, Nick Cave, Jim Morrison and the like -- as well as literary types such as William Faulkner and Christina Rossetti.
 Yet her mode is a unique electric mix that combines vintage sounds of Murder Ballad, French Pop, Doo-wop, and even bits of Motown.